Pink is a color that symbolizes harmony and affection! Here’s an exclusive list of 78 types of Pink Flower Names to help you pick your favorites!

 Botanical Name: Rosa

 Rose doesn’t need a mention!
-Rosa carefree beauty is the one to pick for its beautiful looking pink flowers.
+Rosa carefree beauty is the one to pick for its beautiful pink flowers.

 Botanical Name: Cosmos bipinnatus